FritzAndFriends/TagzApp/README.md

 # TagzApp
 A new website that searches social media for hashtags.
-Soon to be hosted at https://myta.gg

 ## Current Status